Pyrrha-Foundation/pyrrha-coin/doc/build-unix-rpm.md

 ## Note

-Always use absolute paths to configure and compile nexa and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile pyrrha and the dependencies, for example, when specifying the path of the dependency:

 ```bash